ansible/galaxy_ng/README.md

 2. Set your working directory to the `pulp_installer` directory.

-3. Create a playbook called `install.yml` that contains the following:
+3. Create a playbook called `install.yml` that contains either of the following:

     * **Warning**: please change the `pulp_default_admin_password`  (Initial password for the Pulp admin).

     ```
     - hosts: all
       vars:
+        pulp_install_source: pip
         pulp_settings:
           secret_key: secret
           content_origin: "http://{{ ansible_fqdn }}"